microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-alertconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the configuration of an alert type defining behavior that occurs when an alert is created
+Represents the configuration of an alert type defining behavior that occurs when an alert is created in Microsoft Entra Health.

 Inherits from [microsoft.graph.entity](../resources/entity.md).